idnasirasira/cx_shipment/TROUBLESHOOTING.md

 - You're trying to access PHP files directly
 - Always access through the web server
+- Make sure you're using the correct URL format for your setup

 ### "Unable to load the requested file"